Hohmann Transfer Calculator

 - After delta-v calculation, if you have your rocket engine's and initial mass, our calculator also embeds the rocket equation that provides you with the amount of propellant needed for the transfer.

-- At the bottom of the calculator, we have an
+- At the bottom of some sections, we have a

 option.
-You can use that to get more details such as specific angular momentum and geometrical properties of the transfer orbit.
+You can use them to get more details, such as specific angular momentum and geometrical properties of the initial, destination, and transfer orbit.

 To directly see the example of Hohmann transfer, please go to traveling from Earth to Mars by using Hohmann transfer calculator section of this article.